+The text is simplified.
 The teacher can read the paragraphs to the learners while they follow in their books and give the instruction to underline the various uses of the tree.

 The teacher reads the text to the learners.

-The teacher provides a separate page with the following images:
+The teacher provides a separate page with the images.